robie1373/robie1373.github.io/_posts/2016/2016-04-02-leavened-waffle-recipe.markdown

 #### Last minute

   * Start heating up the iron on the stove top.
+At least 5 minutes on medium heat.
+5 of 10 on my stove.
+This is hot enough to keep the iron working.
+No need to let it heat back up after each batch.
+However, you can't leave it sitting on this heat too long or it will burn the next waffle.
   * Whip egg whites and granulated sugar to medium peaks.
+I thought I could do this by hand.
+I suppose it's possible, but I'm not going to do it.
   * Add vanilla and almond extract to batter.
   * Fold in whipped egg whites.
 Mix 1/4 in quickly to loosen.
 Fold the rest in gently.